rebekahwhittle/beksintex/content/blog/what-is-continous-integration/index.md

 draft: true
 --

-#### What's your favorite thanksgiving food?
+##### What's your favorite thanksgiving food?

-Mine, personally, is the sweet potatoe casserole.
-Maybe it's a southern thing but those warm, sweet, fluffy potatoes blanketed under marshmallows make me a very happy lady.
+Mine, *personally*, is sweet potatoe casserole.
+Maybe it's a southern thing, but those warm, sweet, fluffy potatoes blanketed under marshmallows make my tastebuds come alive.
+I'd go so far to argue that a Thanksgiving feast isn't complete without this sweet and savory dish.

-My friendsgiving, the 'friends only - no family drama' thanksgiving is just around the corner and we were trying to mitigate who was bringing what.
-I _of course_ volunteered to bring - ya guessed it - sweet potatoe casserole and green beans.
-As I'm writing this my candied pecans and marshmellows await their fate of being roasted in the oven.
+My friendsgiving, (friends only - no family drama) was the other night.
+As we were planning, we began to mitigate who was bringing what.
+Of course, I volunteered to bring a sweet potatoe casserole and green beans!

-Now that you're in the third paragraph of this blog post you're probably thinking you clicked the wrong article.
-Let me quell your anxiety - you're on the right post.
-I think it might be easier to understand _why_ people and teams use CI and not just describe _what_ it is.

-So, back to friendsgiving - we're all trying to plan who is bringing what.
-This was the working list:
+Before we keep going I should quell your anxiety.
+Yes, you clicked the right blog post.
+Yes, I will tie this back to continous integration.
+No, I will *not* be sharing my secret ingredident for the best sweet potatoe casserole.

+Back to friendsgiving planning.

+For context, there was a group chat with a few people but outside of that text we could invite friends and delegate what they should bring.

+In the group chat this was the working list:

-> Jamie: pie
+> Jamie: pies
 >
 > Lisa: turkey
 >
-> The Smiths: ham
+> The Smiths: ham, rolls
 >
 > Beks: sweet potatoes, green beans
 >
 > Lyn: mac'n'cheese, mashed potatoes

-It was a screenshot we had in our group text to manage who was brinigng what.
-Now, I being myself invited another friend to friendsgiving and asked if they'd pitch in.
-I sent the screenshot letting them know what everyone else was bringing.
-They texted saying, "I'll bring a salad!"
-So then I went and texted the group chat, they're not in it 😬, and said my new friend was bringing a salad.

-Now, _another_ friend have invited someone else and that *new* person was bringing a salad.
-I receieved an updated version of the list which added new friend.
+Outside of this group text I invited two seperate friends.
+I sent the above list to both people and kindly asked they contribute and bring something.
+I awaited their responses.

+Daniel responded first and said he'd bring a salad.
+Although I wanted to push back and ask who the hell eats healthy soggy greens on Thanksgiving, I didn't, and instead added him to the working list.

+Updated list:

 > **Daniel: salad**
 >
-> Jamie: pie
+> Jamie: pies
 >
 > Lisa: turkey
 >
-> The Smiths: ham
+> The Smiths: ham, rolls
 >
 > Beks: sweet potatoes, green beans
 >
 > Lyn: mac'n'cheese, mashed potatoes

-Ugh, so now I have to go back to MY friend and let them know they should bring something else as 'salad' is already taken.
-Also, unless you're incredible at salads that _shouldn't_ be what you bring to a thanksgiving feast but I digress.
-Quickly I get a new text saying that's fine and they'll bring artisan bread and cranberry sauce.
-This gets approved by the group chat and we update the list as follows:
+Now remember, I asked two seperate friends if they would bring something.
+Daniel responded first, but quickly after we'd updated the list Natalie responded and said she'd bring "a salad!". *(I'm learning a lot about my friends* 🤦🏼‍♀️*)*

+Natalie doesn't know that Daniel has already volunteered to bring soggy greens.
+She is looking at the outdated list.
+Of course I send her the updated list and ask if she'll bring something else.
+Thankfully she volunteers cranberry sauce and another desert.

+I have to again update the _main_ working list.

+Updated list:

-> **Natalie: artisan bread, cranberry sauce**
+> **Natalie: cranberry sauce and desert**
 >
 > Daniel: salad
 >